Operation Searchlight: Background

 After the convening of the Pakistan National Assembly was postponed by Yahya Khan on 1 March, ethnic Biharis in East Pakistan, who supported West Pakistan, were targeted by the Bengali majority.
 In early March 1971, over 300 Biharis were killed in rioting by Bengali mobs in Chittagong.
+The total death toll from anti-Bihari violence perpetrated by Bengali nationalists prior to the launch of Operation Searchlight is disputed, with estimates ranging from several thousand to tens of thousands Biharis killed in the carnage.
 Following these series of incidents, the Government of Pakistan used the "Bihari massacre" to justify its military intervention in East Pakistan on 25 March, when it initiated Operation Searchlight.

 Prior to the launch of the operation, a final meeting was held at the Army General Headquarters (GHQ).
-The Governor of East Pakistan, Vice-Admiral Syed Mohammad Ahsan objected to the planned operation.
+The Governor of East Pakistan, Vice Admiral S. M. Ahsan, objected to the planned operation.
 Air Commodore Muhammad Zafar Masud, the Air Officer Commanding (AOC) of the Pakistan Air Force base in Dacca, also objected to the operation.
 Masud was wary of a military crackdown, suspecting that it would only provoke East Pakistan's Bengali-majority population into more violence.
 However, under pressure during the meeting from Pakistan Army and Air Force generals, Yahya Khan gave orders to his commanders to launch the operation.
-Syed Mohammad Ahsan was subsequently relieved of the governorship.
+Admiral Ahsan was subsequently relieved of the governorship.
 When the operation came into effect, Zafar Masud refused to conduct air sorties and was likewise removed from his post on 31 March.